 Activity #3 Parent Involvement Plan

+What are your Desired Results?
 Who are your stakeholders?
 Evidence of Involvement What type of activities will you use?
 What resources are needed?
-Timeline How long will it take to accomplish your goals? stakeholders?
-Evidence of stakeholders?activities willEvidence ofyou use? stakeholders?activities willresources areEvidence ofyou use?needed?
+Timeline How long will it take to accomplish your goals? /

 Building Trust with Parents